 Querying and checking the tags in an imported page.
 In some situations it can be difficult to properly integrate imported structure elements in the generated new structure hierarchy.
-In order to assist in this process, several properties of an imported tagged PDF page can be queried with PDF\info\pdi\page() after a page has been successfully opened:
+In order to assist in this process, several properties of an imported tagged PDF page can be queried with PDF_info_pdi_page() after a page has been successfully opened:

-- The keyword fittingpossible reports whether the page can be placed in the current context.
+- ► The keyword fittingpossible reports whether the page can be placed in the current context.
 If the tag option is supplied you can check whether the page can be placed with an additional top-level tag.
 Only the tagname suboption of the tag option is evaluated; other suboptions should not be supplied.
-Using this keyword is recommended in situations where you are not sure about the structure information in imported pages and want to avoid an exception in PDF\fit\pdi\page() because of unsuitable imported structure elements.
+Using this keyword is recommended in situations where you are not sure about the structure information in imported pages and want to avoid an exception in PDF_fit_pdi_page() because of unsuitable imported structure elements.
 If a page is rejected by the fittingpossible test you can try to insert an additional tag via the tag option. - ► The keyword topleveltagcount reports the number of top-level structure elements since there may be more than one top-level tags.
 Note that topleveltagcount may be o in rare cases where the page contents are not covered by any structure element.
+Such

-Such a page behaves like an untagged page.
+- a page behaves like an untagged page.
 Like other content items it cannot be placed as child of a grouping element, but requires an additional tag on top of the page. - ► The keyword topleveltag reports the top-level structure element(s) of the imported page.
 This may be useful to determine whether or not additional structure elements can or must be inserted above the imported page structure. - ► The keyword lang reports the lang attribute of all top-level imported structure element(s).
 This helps to decide whether a lang attribute is required in higher structure elements.

 Placing a tagged page.
-PDF\fit\pdi\page() places the imported page on a new page and integrates its structure hierarchy in the generated document's structure tree, using the currently active element as parent for the imported structure tree.
-An additional structure element can be created with the tag option of PDF\fit\pdi\page().
+PDF fit_pdi_page() places the imported page on a new page and integrates its structure hierarchy in the generated document's structure tree, using the currently active element as parent for the imported structure tree.
+An additional structure element can be created with the tag option of PDF_fit_pdi_page().
 It serves as new parent for the imported structure hierarchy.

-If Alt or ActualText attributes are present in the imported hierarchy they are removed if a conflict with existing attributes higher up in the generated document structure is found (see "Nesting rules for alternate and replacement text", page 298).
+If Alt or ActualText attributes are present in the imported hierarchy they are removed if a conflict with existing attributes higher up in the generated document structure is found (see "Nesting rules for alternate and replacement text", page 276).

-If the page has been opened with usetags=true in PDF\open\pdi\document() and PDF\open\pdi\page() it can be placed at most once in the output document since the imported structure must be integrated at a unique location of the output document's structure hierarchy.
-If a page contributes content and structure at more than one location it can be opened multiply, however (i.e. different page handles are placed).
+If the page has been opened with usetags=true in PDF_open_pdi_document() and PDF_open_pdi_page() it can be placed at most once in the output document since the imported structure must be integrated at a unique location of the output document's structure hierarchy.
+If a page contributes content and structure at more than one location it must be opened multiply (i.e. different page handles are placed).